Donald Cerrone: Professional grappling career

 Cerrone competed against Rafael dos Anjos in the main event of Submission Underground 19 on December 20, 2022.
 The match went to EBI overtime and Cerrone won by armbar at 20 seconds of the first round.

 On December 19, 2021, Cerrone competed in his first professional grappling match against Craig Jones under the Combat Jiu-Jitsu ruleset at the Featherweight edition of the CJJ World Championships.
 He tapped out after being put in a rear-naked choke by Jones a little over halfway into the regulation period.

 On December 30, 2021, Cerrone competed in a grappling match against Joe Solecki at Fury Pro Grappling 3.
 Solecki submitted Cerrone with a rear-naked choke at 3:17 of their match.

 Acting career

 Cerrone has had small roles in film and television since 2017, including appearing in the 2020 Netflix film Spenser Confidential.

-He aced in a starring role, opposite Gina Carano, in the 2022 Daily Wire film Terror on the Prairie.
+He acted in a starring role, opposite Gina Carano, in the 2022 Daily Wire film Terror on the Prairie.

 Personal life

-Cerrone and his wife Lindsay have three sons: Dacson Danger Cerrone, born June 29, 2018, Riot River Cerrone, born September 11, 2020, and a third was born in early January 2023.
+Cerrone and his wife Lindsay have three sons.

 Cerrone is good friends with It's Always Sunny in Philadelphia creator Rob McElhenney, who has trained at BMF Ranch, and Cerrone made an appearance alongside Paul Felder, Megan Olivi and Dana White in the season 12 episode "Wolf Cola: A Public Relations Nightmare."